 Calculating or creating operationally feasible measures of correlation beyond two-part systems is a challenging task due to the exponential increase in the calculation time with the number of subsystems.
 Nevertheless, Girolami et al. \cite{girolami2017} have developed a measure that efficiently calculates genuine $k$-partite correlations in systems invariant under particle permutation.
 This measure of genuine multipartite correlations (GMC) is known by capturing second-order quantum phase transitions \cite{lourenco2020,calegari2020,lourenco_2022,lourenco_thesis}.
 However, the study of GMC \cite{girolami2017} and genuine $k$-partite entanglement is still absent for the generalized Dicke Model accounting for qubit-qubit interaction.
 Accordingly, here we calculate and study the GMC for the generalized Dicke model as a function of the qubit-cavity and qubit-qubit coupling.
-Most importantly, we show that GMC do signal both first- and second-order QPTs in the model.
-As GMC capture all genuine $k$-partite correlations (classical and quantum) in the system, we advance to understand the nature of these correlations by exploring other measures of quantum correlations, such as quantum Fisher information (QFI) \cite{hyllus2012,pezze2009,toth2012} and global entanglement \cite{Oliveira_2006a,oliveira_2006b}, Furthermore, we provide a novel way of implementing the Dicke model in condensed matter systems, which models the interaction between spin centers in solids~(e.g., Nitrogen-Vacancy (NV) centers in Diamond \cite{Awschalom2018,Schirhagl2014,DOHERTY20131,zvi2023engineering} and di-vacancies in SiC~\cite{doi:10.1126/sciadv.abm5912,Awschalom2018,koehl2011room,Seo2016,doi:10.1126/science.aax9406,PRXQuantum.2.040310}) and magnon modes of a magnetic material~\cite{Candido_2021,Fukami2021,fukami2023magnon}.
+Most importantly, we obtain the percentage of GMC for each genuine $k$-partite correlation in the model, showing the contribution of the correlation for the many-body behavior.
+Also, we show that GMC do signal both the first- and second-order QPTs in the model.
+As GMC capture all genuine $k$-partite correlations (classical and quantum) in the system, we advance to understand the nature of these correlations by exploring other measures of quantum correlations, such as quantum Fisher information (QFI) \cite{hyllus2012,pezze2009,toth2012} and global entanglement \cite{Oliveira_2006a,oliveira_2006b}.
+Furthermore, we provide a novel way of implementing the generalized Dicke model in condensed matter systems by interfacing spin centers in solids~(e.g., Nitrogen-Vacancy (NV) centers in Diamond \cite{Awschalom2018,Schirhagl2014,DOHERTY20131,zvi2023engineering} and di-vacancies in SiC~\cite{doi:10.1126/sciadv.abm5912,Awschalom2018,koehl2011room,Seo2016,doi:10.1126/science.aax9406,PRXQuantum.2.040310}) with magnon modes of a magnetic material~\cite{Candido_2021,Fukami2021,fukami2023magnon}.
 The use of spin centers to realize and study many-body phenomena has already been explored in the context of critical thermalization~\cite{PhysRevLett.121.023601}, Floquet prethermalization in a long-range spin interacting system~\cite{PhysRevLett.131.130401}, and discrete time-crystals~\cite{Choi2017,doi:10.1126/science.abk0603}.
 Most recently, Ref.~\cite{losey2022solid} proposed the use of spin centers interacting via dipole-dipole interaction for creating quantum simulators of the spin-1/2 XYZ model.